Bill Gradison: Return to Cincinnati (1957-1974)

-He was then elected to the Cincinnati city council, on which he served from 1961 to 1974.
-This service included a term as mayor of Cincinnati in 1971 (a position that at the time rotated among council members).
-Gradison was first elected to the U.S. House of Representatives in 1974 and began serving in 1975 (94th Congress).
+Gradison was first elected to the U.S. House of Representatives in 1974, and began serving in 1975 (94th Congress).
 He was the first Jewish Representative elected to the U.S. Congress from Ohio.
 He began representing Ohio's 1st district, but after the 1980 census, he and Tom Luken effectively switched districts, with Gradison's district renumbered as the 2nd district.
 He served until 1993, when he resigned to accept the position of president of the Health Insurance Association of America.